johnphilipp/sitemap-curler/README.txt

     2. Copy and pasting all (> 100) sitemap URLs manually would have been too annoying.

     Ta-da: This script does the job.
-Like a machine.
 (With a few extras.)

 Optional (Mac only):